Git-PratikVyas/Finetuning-LORA/DistributedTraining/README.md

 ```

 2. **Multiple LoRA (Low-Rank Adaptation) adapters with vLLM**
-allows for efficient specialization of large language models (LLMs) for various tasks without the need for unloading and reloading adapters, which can degrade user experience.
+  Allows for efficient specialization of large language models (LLMs) for various tasks without the need for unloading and reloading adapters, which can degrade user experience.
 Here’s a comprehensive guide on how to implement multi-LoRA functionality in vLLM based on the search results.
   - Multi-LoRA enables the simultaneous use of different LoRA adapters, allowing a single model to handle various tasks (e.g., translation, classification) without noticeable delays between requests.
   - This approach optimizes resource utilization and improves response times, making it suitable for applications needing rapid task switching.

 ## Appendix-Kubernetes Deployment Explanation